I participate in the Amazon affiliate program and may earn commissions from purchases made through links on this page.

 - Pitch multiplier: slant height ÷ horizontal run (used for material estimating).
 Read more about roof pitch multipliers.

-- Hip rafter length: hypotenuse from eave corner to ridge end.
+- Hip length: hypotenuse from eave corner to ridge end.

 - Total hip length: sum of all four hips.